 - Do you need to increase your net worth?

 - If not, is it time to think about making more of your time?

-- If so, what scope do you have to increase savings and investments, or to reduce debt?
-(You might need to your re-visit your spending plan here, particular in the luxury and leisure areas.)
+- If you do, what scope do you have to increase savings and investments, or to reduce debt?
+(You might need to your re-visit your leisure and luxury spending plan here.)

 That should help you decide if you need to make any changes to how you spend your time and money.
 Then it’s a case of sticking to the plan – the tricky bit!